dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 ## Collection types

 Type descriptors for collection types are provided by the `_TypeDescriptor()` method in the type's companion class.
-In each case, the return returned is a value computed once and for all into a static field.
+In each case, the quantity returned is a value computed once and for all into a static field.

 For each collection class (for example, `set<T>`), the companion class (`Set<T>` for